chadrc/simple-expression-language/Readme.md

 There are two operations for iteration of associative arrays.

 ### Streaming
-Mapping takes in an associative array and outputs a associative array.
+Streaming takes in an associative array and outputs each value one at a time.

 It is performed with the following operators.
 * `<->` - Iterate over index-value pairs